It’s never too early to look at scholarships. Check out these scholarships for students to minimize or eliminate school debt.

 Deadline: June

-Description/Criteria: Scholarship is open to students who were diagnosed with cancer in childhood and whose disease and related treatments placed a significant financial burden on them and their families.
+Description/Criteria: Scholarship is open to students diagnosed with cancer in childhood and whose disease and related treatments placed a significant financial burden on them and their families.

 Debt.com Scholarship for Aggressive Scholarship